Best Online Pediatric Nurse Practitioner Programs in Pennsylvania

 Online Learning - Visit Website

-Gwynedd Mercy University's Primary Care Pediatric Nurse Practitioner concentration prepares advanced practice nurses to provide comprehensive healthcare for children from birth to age 21.
-This online graduate program equips students with advanced clinical skills to diagnose, treat, and prescribe medications.
-Graduates enter a rapidly growing field with exceptional job opportunities, with the Bureau of Labor Statistics projecting a 46% growth rate for nurse practitioners through 2031.
+Gwynedd Mercy University's online Master of Science in Nursing with a Primary Care Pediatric Nurse Practitioner concentration prepares advanced practice nurses to provide comprehensive healthcare for children from birth through age 21.
+This graduate program develops advanced clinical skills for diagnosis, treatment, and medication prescription in pediatric care.
+The program is delivered entirely online, offering flexibility for working professionals.
+Graduates enter a field with exceptional opportunities, with the Bureau of Labor Statistics projecting 46% growth for nurse practitioners through 2031 and median salaries around $94,841.
+This graduate-level program does not require an entrance exam for admission.

 • Online graduate nursing program